mmontossi/indexers/README.md

 To install Redis you can use homebrew:
 ```
-$ brew install elasticsearch24
+$ brew install elasticsearch
 ```

-NOTE: This gem is tested agains version 2.4.
+NOTE: This gem is tested agains version 5.4.

 ## Configuration